DontFred/pipod/README.md

 ## Build and Install
 1. Install Golang, Git, raspberrypi-kernel-headers.
 2. Then clone the repository `git clone --recurse-submodules https://github.com/DontFred/pipod.git`.
-3. Change username in script a2dp-autoconnect.
+3. Change username in script `a2dp-autoconnect`.
+Replace the `NAME` variable with your bluetooth device's MAC address.
+4.  edit the file `autoconnect_phone.sh`.
+Replace the `TARGET_DEVICE` variable with your bluetooth device's MAC address
-4. Compile the Go package with `GO111MODULE=on GOOS=linux GOARCH=arm GOARM=6 go build github.com/oandrew/ipod/cmd/ipod` and put it into install_files.
+4. Compile the Go package with `GO111MODULE=on GOOS=linux GOARCH=arm GOARM=6 go build github.com/teostofell/ipod/cmd/ipod` and put it into install_files.
 5.  add `dtoverlay=dwc2` to the end of /boot/firmware/config.txt to enable USB gadget mode
 6.  compile the kernel modules (ipod-gadget directory) and put the .ko files in install_files
 7.  copy the pipod directory to the Pi
+8.  change username in install.sh
 8.  run `sudo ./install.sh`
 9.  do `systemctl --user enable pulseaudio.service`
 10. run `sudo .install-2.sh`
 9.  [enable auto login](https://gist.github.com/oleq/24e09112b07464acbda1#autologin) so that Pulseaudio can start automatically
-10.  edit the file `autoconnect_phone.sh`.
-Replace the `TARGET_DEVICE` variable with your bluetooth device's MAC address
-11.  edit the file `a2dp-autoconnect`.
-Replace the `NAME` variable with your bluetooth device's MAC address.
-Also make sure that if you run `pactl list sources short`, the value of `$PA_SINK` shows up in the output.
+11. Edit the file `a2dp-autoconnect`, make sure that if you run `pactl list sources short`, the value of `$PA_SINK` shows up in the output.
+If not chnage the PA_SINK to the output.
 12. [Pair and trust](https://gist.github.com/oleq/24e09112b07464acbda1#setup-bluetooth) your bluetooth device
 13. Reboot, connect everything (USB to car; manually connect phone via bluetooth) and test!